 How to use catnip?

 Catnip and its products are easily available in the market.
 Products based on catnip come in various forms.
-One common variety is the Catnip Flakes.
+One common variety is flakes.
 They can be found in different price ranges, depending on the quality.
 Catnip Spray is another popular product for cats.
 It is simply sprayed on them during the playtime.
 Catnip Oil is as same as oil but it is more concentrated and it stays for longer.
 It is strong; therefore it must be diluted before use.
 One more fun variety is the Catnip Bubbles, cats love them as they get to play and get high at the same time.
 Apart from these, there is a whole toy range which contains toys stuffed with catnip.

 Also, many cats like catnip in its raw form.
 It is easy on the pocket of the cat owner as they don’t have to spend much on the processed forms.
 As catnip grows in different colors, they are attracted to them and are fond of rolling on them.

-Why do cats like catnip?
+Why do cats like it?

 When Nepetalactone enters the cat’s system, it distorts the sensory neurons for a while.
 Different emotion and behavior controlling areas of the brain get ineffective by this organic compound.
 As a result, the cats act funny.
 The duration of the response depends on the dosage.
 So, I suppose it’s because they like the effect.

 Catnip is absolutely safe for your furball.
 Doctors do not approve of anything that does long-term harm to your pet.
-After the Catnip trip, the cat turns normal with no side-effects.
+After the trip, the cat turns normal with no side-effects.
 There may be a short spell of diarrhoea but it’s only a short-term effect.
 It is non-addictive and completely safe.

 Though it is considered safe for your cat, it is still advised to use catnip free of pesticides and fillers.
 Pesticide-free catnip is hard to find, which hints at planning to grow your own catnip.
-Growing some catnip for your cat is a good idea indeed, but make sure you do not do it in an open space.
+Growing some for your cat is a good idea indeed, but make sure you do not do it in an open space.
 Or else, be ready to welcome a bunch of cats from your neighbourhood!